-One of the most spoken frustrations in the HR office of today is the poor job loyalty of millennials.
-As millennials are often accused of ‘job hopping’, the perception is that they are unable to ‘identify with the organizational purpose’, or just plainly ‘don’t like the work’.
+One of the most heard frustrations in the HR office of today is the poor job loyalty of millenials.
+As they are often accused of ‘job hopping’ they claim they are unable to ‘identify with the organizational purpose’, or just plainly ‘don’t like the work’.
 But is this truly a ‘millennial’ thing?
-Or do we need to adapt our HR processes to the increased freedom of mobility or the lack of job safety in today’s job market?
+Or do we need to adapt our HR processes to the increased freedom and job safety of today’s job market?

 In the book ‘Range: Why Generalists Triumph in a Specialized World’ by David Epstein , he illustrates the beautiful case of the leaking Beast Brackets.
-Every year, more pupils leave the extremely prestigious training program after the mandatory 5-years.
-As the organization invests heavily in its applicants, it aims to reduce the turnover.
-Epstein explains how it extensively tests job candidates on grid, perseverance, resilience and other job-specific requirements.
-Yet, as it intensifies its testing practices, the retention results seem to decrease even more.
-What gives?
-Epstein provides a range of explanations, but the most striking one is that organizations tend to overemphasize the job fit (whether a candidate can handle the job), and not focus on the culture fit (whether a candidate fits the organization) and personal fit (whether a candidate likes the job).
+Every year more pupils leave the extremely prestigious training program after the mandatory 5-years.
+As the organization invests heavily in their applicants, they aim to reduce the turnover.
+Epstein explains how they extensively test job candidates on grid, perseverance, resilience and other job-specific requirements.
+Yet, as they intensify their testing practices the retention results seem to decrease even more.
+Epstein gives a range of explanations, but the most striking one is that organizations tend to overemphasize the job fit (whether a candidate can handle the job), and not focus on the culture fit (whether a candidate fits the organization) and personal fit (whether a candidate likes the job).

 That’s why we believe that data can help us.
-Data already knows us better than we do, or any other person does, and this will only increase.
+Data already knows us better than you yourself, or any other person does, and this will only increase.
 We aim to help both the applicant and the organization see if there is both a job-, cultural- and personal fit.
-By analyzing the data with our advanced AI based model, we can carefully assess the match.
+By analysing the data with our advanced AI based model, we can carefully assess the match.
 This allows you to start a much more meaningful conversation in the hiring process, will significantly reduce your new hire turnover, and increase the employee job commitment and satisfaction.

 Want to learn more?
 Let’s connect.